FindoraNetwork/noah/README.md

 Zei is a library to help manage an account system that blindes transaction amounts.
 It Implements Confidential Transactions that was first proposed by [Greg Maxwell](https://people.xiph.org/~greg/confidential_values.txt).
 It however utilizes [Bulletproofs by Benedikt et al.](https://eprint.iacr.org/2017/1066.pdf) for shorter Rangeproofs.
 Furthermore, Elgamal Publickey encryption over the [Ristretto Group](https://ristretto.group) is utilized to reveal plaintext amounts & blinding factors to the reciever.
-This implementation uses Pedersen Commitments and is open to account poisoning.
+This implementation uses Pedersen Commitments and is vulnerable to account poisoning.

 ## NodeJS API